CleverCloud/documentation/content/doc/addons/keycloak.md

 Those resources are dimensioned to suit a majority of needs.
 You can however manage and adjust them directly in the Console to fit your needs.
 You can for example change their settings, migrate to a larger storage database, etc.

-> Vertical auto-scalability can be activated now, with horizontal auto-scalability set to arrive soon!
+> Vertical auto-scalability is available for this service.

 Note: The setting of resource sizes manually is a Tech Preview feature that may change in the future.